TATOS-Technologies/web-dev-challenge/apr-22/task.md

 # Task for Full-stack Developer

 ## Summary
-Your task is to create a **blogging site** with ability for users to comment and a **public facing API** for external apps to fetch data.
+Your task is to create a **personal blogging site** with ability for users to comment and a **public facing API** for external apps to fetch data.
+Only admin has the ability to post blogs.
+The blog content should have RichText support.
+Admin should be provided with a richtext editor.
+Readers will be able to comment and like the articles posted.
+The public API for external apps should support the following:
+- authenticate a reader (for likes and comments)
+- fetching a list of blogs items
+- fetching a single blog item (including comments)
+- like a blog
+- post comments
+- fetch comments by a user
+- fetch list of liked articles

 ## Details
 Create a repository **on your personal github account**.
 Commit all your work to that repository.